 Holly was incredibly lucky to have been born in an Enclave.
 She ate well.
 She lived well.
 She was getting an education.
 She could choose her own future.
 None of these things were available to the Outsiders.
 Sometimes she felt guilty about that, but mostly she didn’t think about it.
 After all, what could she do?

 By the morning of the third day, the news feeds were reporting that all the invitees were in Singapore.
 It wasn’t like they could decline the invitation.
 None of them was going to miss the most important meeting in the world’s history.
 According to SNN, they had agreed among themselves to gather at the National Stadium at noon.
-That was five hours away when Holly walked into their suite’s living room.
+That was five hours away when Holly walked into the living room.
 SNN was on without volume.
 Her dad was reading something on his tablet.

 He put the tablet down and said, “I’m going down to get something from the breakfast buffet.
 Want to come?”